junyonglee24/stock-trading-simulator/README.md

 After XAMPP is installed on laptop:

-1. Git clone this repo to the local directory `C:/xampp/htdocs/`
+1. Git clone this repo to the local directory `/xampp/htdocs/`.

-2. Create database and tables by importing the SQL files at `http://localhost/phpmyadmin`
+2. Create a database named `tradingdg13` at `http://localhost/phpmyadmin`.
+Then, create tables by importing the SQL file `sql/tradingdg13.sql`.

-3. Access the website at `http://localhost/stock-trading-simulator`
+3. Access the website at `http://localhost/stock-trading-simulator`.

 ## Contributors
 - [@jy158654](https://github.com/jy158654)